Stratifications in good reductions of Shimura varieties of abelian type: Newton stratifications

 \subsection{Newton stratifications on Shimura varieties of abelian type}

 The guiding idea of our construction is as follows.
-Let $(G,X)$ be a Shimura datum of abelian type with good reduction at $p>2$, $K^p\subset G(\mathbb{A}_f^p)$ be a sufficiently small open compact subgroup, and $\ES_{K,0}(G,X)$ be the special fiber of the associated integral canonical model (with $K=K_pK^p, K_p=G(\mathbb{Z}_p)$).
+Let $(G,X)$ be a Shimura datum of abelian type with good reduction at $p$, $K^p\subset G(\mathbb{A}_f^p)$ be a sufficiently small open compact subgroup, and $\ES_{K,0}(G,X)$ be the special fiber of the associated integral canonical model (with $K=K_pK^p, K_p=G(\mathbb{Z}_p)$).
 In order to define a stratification on $\ES_{K,0}(G,X)$, the easiest way (and also the most direct way) one could think about is to do this for $\ES_{K^\adj,0}(G^\adj,X^\adj)$ first, where $K^\adj=G^\adj(\mathbb{Z}_p)K^{p,\adj}\subset G^{\adj}(\mathbb{A}_f)$ containes the image of $K$ under the induced map $G(\mathbb{A}_f)\ra G^{\adj}(\mathbb{A}_f)$, and then pull it back via The goal of this subsection is to explain how to define and study Newton stratifications for Shimura varieties of abelian type via this ``passing to adjoints'' approach.

-We would like to begin with the following lemma, which says that if one wants to use $B(G,\mu)$ to parameterize all the Newton strata, then he could pass to the adjoint group freely. \begin{lemma} Let $f:G\rightarrow H$ be a central isogeny of reductive groups over $\mathbb{Z}_p$, and $\mu$ be a cocharacter of $G$ defined over $W(\kappa)$ with $\kappa|\mathbb{F}_p$ finite.
-Then the map $B(G,\mu)\rightarrow B(H,\mu)$ is a bijection respecting partial orders. \end{lemma} \begin{proof} This follows from \cite{isocys with addi 2} 6.5. \end{proof}
+We would like to begin with the following lemma, which says that if one wants to use $B(G,\mu)$ to parameterize all the Newton strata, then he could pass to the adjoint group freely. \begin{lemma} Let $f:G\rightarrow H$ be a central isogeny of reductive groups over $\mathbb{Z}_p$, $\mu$ a cocharacter of $G$ defined over $W(\kappa)$ with $\kappa|\mathbb{F}_p$ finite, and $\mu_H=f\circ \mu$ the associated cocharater of $H$.
+Then the map $B(G,\mu)\rightarrow B(H,\mu_H)$ is a bijection respecting partial orders. \end{lemma} \begin{proof} This follows from \cite{isocys with addi 2} 6.5. \end{proof}

 The technical starting point is the following result of Kisin.
 It implies that for an adjoint Shimura datum of abelian type with good reduction at $p$, one can always realize it as the adjoint Shimura datum of a Hodge type one with very good properties.